davedbase/solid-slider/README.md

 - 1.2.9 - Updated timer primitive and patched issue with current slide setting from initial options.
 - 1.3.1 - Introduced Slider, SliderProvider and SliderButton for ease.
 - 1.3.2 - Patched issue with initial slide not setting current signal.
+- 1.3.5 - Updated to latest SolidJS version.

 ## Keen Options API